 You may not have heard of these small-cap growth stocks.
 And that’s a big reason why you should consider investing in them.

-Now, before I give you my results, let’s just take a moment to review what growth stocks mean to investors.
+But, before I give you my results, let’s just take a moment to review what growth stocks mean to investors.

 Growth Stocks 101

 A growth stock is a stock whose earnings are expected to outpace the market average, or, often, companies that are not yet profitable, but are seeing tremendous revenue increases.
 Earnings growth (or the expectation of earnings growth) is the biggest determinant of stock price appreciation.
 Consequently, companies whose earnings are growing—or anticipated to grow at a fast pace—all other market and economic factors being equal, should also enjoy above-market returns on their share prices.
-The average annual market gain for the S&P 500 Index (an index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or NASDAQ) is 9.8% over the past 90 years.
+The average annual market gain for the S&P 500 Index (an index based on the market capitalizations of 500 large companies having common stock listed on the NYSE or Nasdaq) is 10% over the past 90 years.
 Therefore, a growth stock would be expected to enjoy higher returns than the market average.

 Examples of growth investments may include smaller companies that have high potential for growth (such as start-ups), cutting-edge technology firms, biotech businesses with promising new drugs, emerging market stocks from less developed countries, and companies that—for one reason or another—have fallen on hard times, but are now “turning around.”